Recognition of previous education

 NOSTRIFICATION OR RECOGNITION?
 WHAT DO I NEED?

-The process of recognition of elementary, secondary, and higher (not university) education is called "nostrifikace".
-The documentation of completed elementary, secondary, or higher education is called "vysvědčení" (certificate).
-Nostrification is provided by the regional authorities.
-The regional authority (in Prague it is Prague City Hall) also represents the contact place where you will get answers to your questions about the legalization process of your documents.
+The process of recognition of elementary, secondary, and higher (non-university) education is called "nostrifikace" (nostrification).
+The documentation confirming completed elementary, secondary, or higher education is called "vysvědčení" (certificate).
+Nostrification is processed by the regional authorities (krajské úřady), which also serve as the contact points for any questions regarding the legalization and verification of your documents.

-Another possibility of recognition is, in addition to nostrification, also recognition within the admission procedure at a university that has an institutional accreditation.
-Such a recognized education applies only to that particular university and faculty.
-It is not generally valid and cannot be used for admission procedures to other institutions.
+Another possibility, besides nostrification, is recognition within the admission procedure at a university that holds institutional accreditation.
+This type of recognition is valid only for that specific university.
+It is not generally valid for admission to other institutions.

-On the other hand, the process of recognition of university education is called the "recognition of foreign higher education and qualification in Czechia".
-The documentation of completed university education is called "diplom" (diploma).
-The recognition of university diplomas is commonly provided by universities that provide a similar study program.
+Conversely, the process of recognising university-level education is called the "recognition of foreign higher education and qualification in Czechia".
+The documentation confirming completed university education is called "diplom" (diploma).
+Recognition of foreign higher education is usually carried out by Czech universities that offer a similar or related study programme.

 NOSTRIFICATION